aangelone2/byp-cpp/README.md

 `byp-cpp` (Basic Yaml Parser for C++) is a parser for a simplified dialect of the YAML markup language.

-The library is designed to be easy to install, to manage and to use, while providing a reasonably wide and robust range of capabilities for users requiring basic YAML functionalities (parsing of single values, vectors, and tables).
+The library is designed to be lightweight and easy to install, manage and use, while providing a reasonably wide and robust range of capabilities for users requiring basic YAML functionalities (parsing of single values, vectors, and tables).
 High performance is not one of the main goals of the library, unless achievable without compromising simplicity of design and maintainability.

 We recommend the very complete and thorough [yaml-cpp](https://github.com/jbeder/yaml-cpp) open source